j-sieben/ADC/Docs/obsidian/20_Users/Example Use Case - Commission Eligibility.md

 The helper function is documented in [`ADC/sample_app/packages/sadc_ui.pks`](../../../ADC/sample_app/packages/sadc_ui.pks) as checking whether the supplied job is eligible for `commission_pct`.

+An important aspect of this example is that the decision is made inside the database and can therefore be based directly on database data.
+In many real use cases, that is exactly what is required: the dynamic behavior depends not only on the current page items, but also on business data and logic that already live in the database.

+This is where ADC differs fundamentally from a solution based on standard APEX Dynamic Actions.
+Dynamic Actions can react to browser-side events, but they do not offer the same natural way to evaluate declarative rule conditions directly against database-side data and logic as part of one coherent rule mechanism.

 This is an important ADC pattern:

 - the business rule stays readable